-Bernie Said “Thousands” Will Die With GOP Health Care, And Research Agrees
+Bernie Sanders Says "Thousands" Will Die With GOP Health Care Bill

 Senator Bernie Sanders has made it no secret how he feels about how Republicans in Congress are currently approaching health care.